khaledjalloul/snake-game_react/README.md

 # ReactJS Snake Game

-The classic snake game recreated in ReactJS.
+The classic snake game recreated in ReactJS with an autosolve feature.

+## Features

 ### Custom Square Count